 To graduate, students must have earned a minimum cumulative grade point average of 2.00 and successfully completed the required number of courses in their program of choice within the maximum number of credits that may be attempted.
-Upon satisfactory completion of their program, students will receive a Certificate, Associate of Applied Science Degree, or Academic Associate Degree.
-No student will be allowed to graduate with any class grade below a "C" without retaking the course and successfully completing it.
+Upon satisfactory completion of their program, students will receive a Certificate, Applied Science Degree, Academic Associate Degree, or Bachelor Degree.
+No student will be allowed to graduate with a class grade of less than a "C" in any required course without retaking the course and successfully completing it.